-Third, “God created man in his own image” places all people with a common value of created.
-As Jesus would later quote, “at the beginning of creation God ‘made them male and female” (Mark 10:6).
+That, “God created man in his own image” places all people with a common value of being created.
+As Jesus would later quote, “at the beginning of creation God ‘made them male and female’” (Mark 10:6).

-The Christian believes a perfect Creator perfectly created every creature in creation.
-People included.
+Christians believe a perfect Creator perfectly created every creature in creation—people included.
 This creative process included a genetic code with the potential for changes in hair color, eye color, and skin pigmentation.
-What’s more, for the Christian, diversity is not only something that God created, but he declared it as perfect when he said “it was very good.”
+What’s more, for the Christian, diversity is not only something that God created, but he declared it as perfect when he said, “it was very good.”
 (Genesis 1:31).

 Racism treats God’s artistry with contempt.

-Often you’ll hear well-meaning people offer “color-blindness” as a solution to racism—the sentiment being, if we would stop seeing color or racial differences, racism would end. (“I love you so much, I don’t even notice that you’re Hispanic.”)
-The irony is color-blindness is actually another iteration of racism that treats a person’s ethnicity as something to disregard.
+Often, you’ll hear well-meaning people offer “color-blindness” as a solution to racism—the sentiment being, if we would stop seeing color or racial differences, racism would end. (“I love you so much, I don’t even notice that you’re Hispanic.”)
+The irony is that color-blindness is actually another iteration of racism that treats a person’s ethnicity as something to disregard.
 At best, this form of thinking treats God’s good design as something displeasing to overlook instead of something pleasing to celebrate.
-At worst, it exchanges “the truth of God for a lie” (Ro.
-1:25) more palatable to our prejudices.
+At worst, it exchanges, “the truth of God for a lie” (Ro.
+1:25) that is more palatable to our prejudices.

 Why are Christians still racist?